touskar/rand-string-from-regex/README.md

 This project uses [Husky](https://typicode.github.io/husky/) to ensure code quality:

-- **pre-commit hook**: Runs all 226 tests before allowing commits
 - **pre-push hook**: Runs all 226 tests before allowing pushes

-If any test fails, the commit/push is blocked.
-This ensures the codebase remains stable.
+If any test fails, the push is blocked.
+This ensures only tested code reaches the repository.

 ### Running Tests